 What will I learn?

-Shirley will begin the workshop with a background on raku and raku firing.
-She will then demonstrate how to glaze your vessels using special raku glazes that she has developed over the years.
+We will begin the workshop with a background on raku and raku firing.
+We will then demonstrate how to glaze your vessels using special raku glazes.

 Preparing for the Raku Firing